+1-868-638-6062

 Mainstreaming Indigenous and local knowledge into national biodiversity decision-making in Trinidad and Tobago

-The National Outlook on Indigenous and Local Knowledge (ILK) of Biodiversity project, aims to address challenges associated with mainstreaming ILK into biodiversity decision-making, and supports the implementation of the Kunming-Montreal Global Biodiversity Framework (KMGBF) targets—particularly Targets 9, 21, and 22.
-The countries piloting this initiative are Malawi, Namibia, and Trinidad and Tobago.
+The National Outlook on Indigenous and Local Knowledge (ILK) of Biodiversity project, aimed to address challenges associated with mainstreaming ILK into biodiversity decision-making, and supported the implementation of the Kunming-Montreal Global Biodiversity Framework (KMGBF) targets—particularly Targets 9, 21, and 22.
+The countries that piloted this initiative were Malawi, Namibia, and Trinidad and Tobago.

 In Trinidad and Tobago, there is an opportunity to explore and document ILK from diverse communities, including Indigenous Peoples as well as Afro-descendant and Indo-descendant communities.
 Additionally, there is significant potential to mainstream ILK into biodiversity decision-making processes concerning key ecosystems such as tropical forests and coral reefs.